derekeder/FusionTable-Map-Template/README.md

 1. Create your own Google API key to replace the default in the Map Options section of the index.html file above.
 By inserting your own key, you will be able to use your map on domains other than `*.github.io`.
    1. [Follow these instructions to get a Google API key](https://developers.google.com/maps/documentation/directions/get-api-key).
    1. You will need to make sure that the **Places API**, **Maps JavaScript API**, **Geocoding API** and **Fusion Tables API** are all enabled for your project.
-   1. **Note** [Beginning on June 11, 2018, you’ll need to enable billing with a credit card and have a valid API key](https://cloud.google.com/maps-platform/user-guide/) for all Google API projects, including this one.
+   1. **Note** [You’ll need to enable billing with a credit card and have a valid API key](https://cloud.google.com/maps-platform/user-guide/) for all Google API projects, including this one.
 1. Download or clone this project and fire up your text editor of choice.
 Open up `index.html` and set your map options at the bottom of the file ([see the full list of options](#mapslib-options))
    1. **fusionTableId** - the ID of your Fusion Table (found in Fusion Tables under File => About this table)
    1. **googleApiKey** - your Google Cloud Platform API key